 Porters handle the heavy lifting, literally.
 The standard arrangement is one porter for every two trekkers, with a per-trekker luggage weight limit of around 9-10 kg, though some companies cite a slightly higher 20 to 22 kg per porter when split across two clients.
 But at Nepal Mother House Treks, we provide a porter who carries 25 kg, including 4-5 kg of his personal gear.
 This means you only carry a light daypack with water, snacks, and a layer or two, while your duffel with the bulk of your gear proceeds with the porter team.

 On pricing, costs for guides and porters are usually bundled into the overall trek package rather than billed separately, since the package covers their meals, insurance, salary, lodging, transportation, flights, and necessary equipment.
-On comparable Nepal treks, independent guide rates run roughly $25 to $35 a day, while porters charge $18 to $25 a day, though Khumbu region rates are a bit higher due to the cost of flights and supplies into Lukla.
+On comparable Nepal treks, independent guide rates run roughly $25 to $35 a day, while porters charge $18 to $25 a day, though rates in the Khumbu region are a bit higher due to the cost of flights and supplies into Lukla.

 A few practical notes worth knowing: tipping is customary at the end of the trek, often around 10%-15% of your total expenses for the guide and porter, though it's subject to individual judgment.
 Government regulation recently has also pushed toward requiring foreign trekkers to hire a licensed guide for treks outside the Kathmandu Valley, so booking through a registered agency is the more reliable route rather than trying to go fully independent.
 If you're working out a budget or itinerary for this trek, we are happy to help sketch that out too.